LimnoTech/HSPsquared/README.rst

 INSTALLATION INSTRUCTIONS
 =========================

+The installation instructions have been revised to utilize an environment.yml file to help with setting up you python 2.7 environment.
+Please reference the [Set up & Installation](https://github.com/LimnoTech/HSPsquared/wiki/Set-up-&-Installation) wiki page for installation instructions.

-Install Python 2.7 and the additional scientific, open source libraries.
+~~Install Python 2.7 and the additional scientific, open source libraries.
 Ananconda (formerly Continuum Analytics) and Enthought provide free, simple installation of all the required Python and scientific libraries.
 Check that numpy, Pandas, matplotlib, and numba are loaded.
 Qgrid (version > 1.0) is also